 - parchment paper or silicone liner

 Preheat the oven to 350 f degrees.
-Line a baking sheets with parchment paper.
+Line baking sheets with parchment paper.

-Cream butter and sugar together in a stand mixer or in a bowl with hand mixer.
+Create Dough: Cream softened butter and sugar together in a stand mixer or in a bowl with hand mixer.
 Add in vanilla.
 Beat more.
 Add in salt and flour.
-Mix, the dough will become crumbly but stick together when hand kneaded.
+Mix, when the dough forms it will become crumbly but stick together when hand kneaded.

-Using your hand take out 1 tablespoon full of the shortbread cookie dough.
+Shape Dough and Fill: Using your hand take out 1 tablespoon full of the shortbread cookie dough.
 Knead in the palm of your hand and then roll into dough balls.
-Make an indentation in each with your thumb and place on parchment 2 inches apart.
+Make an indentation in each of the small balls with your thumb and place on parchment 2 inches apart.
 Fill the shortbread thumbprints with a little dollop of jam.

 Bake for 12 to 14 minutes in preheated oven until golden brown at edges of bottom.
-Transfer to wire rack to cool completely to room temperature before storing.
+Transfer to wire cooling rack to cool completely to room temperature before storing.
 Store the jam filled buttery cookies in airtight container.

 How to Store Swedish Thumbprint Cookies

 Store the cookies in an airtight container after fully cooling.
 They will be good for up to a week.

 Can I Freeze Thumbprint Cookies?